CAPTAIN-WHU/DOTA_devkit/readme.md

 ### Usage
 1. Reading and visualizing data, you can use DOTA.py
-2. Evaluating the result, you can refer to the "dota_evaluation_task1.py" and "dota_evaluation_task2.py"
+2. Evaluating the result, you can refer to the "dota_evaluation_task1.py" and "dota_evaluation_task2.py" (or "dota-v1.5_evaluation_task1.py" and "dota-v1.5_evaluation_task2.py" for DOTA-v1.5)
 3. Split the large image, you can refer to the "ImgSplit"
 4. Merging the results detected on the patches, you can refer to the ResultMerge.py